42BV/rest-convention/07-documentation.md

 Besides an overview of resources the documentation should also discuss cross cutting concerns, such as status codes, error handling and security.
 The REST document serves as contract, helping consumers of the interface and ensuring that the interface stays consistent and clear.

 Writing REST documention takes time, but should be worth it in the process of a project.
 REST documentation minimizes communication issues between developers and helps new developers become productive in a shorter time span.
-In order to really benefit from a REST document it has to stay up to date.
+To really benefit from a REST document it has to stay accurate.
 Outdated documentation can bring more problems than solutions.

 # Tooling

-To write and maintain REST documentation in a minimal amount of time we use tooling.
+We use tooling to write and maintain the REST documentation in a minimal amount of time.
 Below we show a collection of supported tooling and motivation.

 ## Swagger